Inducted

 Degrees

-B.S.
+- B.S.
 Electrical Engineering, West Virginia University, 1950

-Dean L. Curry was born in Fairmont, West Virginia, on December 16, 1922 to the former Leatha G. Poe and Mark L. Curry.
-He grew up with two brothers and two sisters.
-He came from a musical family and played the violin.
-While in high school, he received a Royal typewriter for being the best typist in two counties.
+Dean L. Curry was born in Fairmont, West Virginia.
 He graduated from Fairmont High School at the age of fifteen.
 He attended West Virginia Business College in Fairmont and worked as a bookkeeper at Fairmont Aluminum Company until he enlisted in the Navy in June 1942.
 He served on the USS Tulagi and attained the rank of aviation electronics technician mate, first class.
 After World War II he wished to learn more about electronics and took preparatory classes at Fairmont State College.
+He transferred to West Virginia University from which he graduated with a Bachelor of Science degree in Electrical Engineering in 1950.

-He earned a Master of Science in Electrical Engineering from Newark College of Engineering (now New Jersey Institute of Technology) in 1953.
-His first job as an electrical engineer was at National Union Radio were he met his future wife, Jean G. Webb.
+1953.
+His first job as an electrical engineer was at National Union Radio where he met his future wife, Jean G. Webb.
 He was employed at RCA as an electrical engineer for thirty years, specializing in quality control.
 He received two patents for work for RCA and published in Evaluation Engineering, The Electronics Magazine of Reliability Engineering.

 The Dean Curry family has provided support in 2003 to name the eighth floor circuits and systems laboratory located in the Engineering Sciences Building, the Dean Curry Circuits and Systems Laboratory.